 6. Plan of Evaluation

-PandaTip: Give a detailed breakdown as to how money will be used.
-This can simply be a spreadsheet with annotations expounding upon the various expenses.
-Either way, it should be detailed and make sense to the reader, aligning it with the plan you describe in the “Methods and Strategies” portion of your grant proposal.
+Give a detailed breakdown indicating how money will be used.
+This can simply be a spreadsheet with annotations expounding upon various expenses.
+Either way, it should be detailed and make sense to your reader.
+The budget should align with the plan you describe in the “Methods and Strategies” portion of your grant proposal.

 8. Organization Information

 You can launch into this section with a history of [Sender.Company].
 Whether it is an organization that has been around for years or is newly formed, your reader should know who you are and what you have done.